zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the MySQL protocol.

-   :c: The connection.
+   :param c: The connection.

-   :code: The error code.
+   :param code: The error code.

-   :msg: Any extra details about the error (empty string if not provided).
+   :param msg: Any extra details about the error (empty string if not provided).

    .. zeek:see:: mysql_command_request mysql_ok mysql_server_version mysql_handshake